Python-SIP/sip/sphinx/python_api.rst

         :param address:
-            the address, either another :class:`sip.voidptr`, ``None``, a Python Capsule, a Python CObject, or an integer.
+            the address, either another :class:`sip.voidptr`, ``None``, a Python Capsule, a Python CObject, an object that implements the buffer protocol or an integer.
         :param size:
             the optional associated size of the block of memory and is negative if the size is not known.